andresfelipe328/CPSC_471_FTPProject/README.md

    Server [127.0.1.1] is searching for connections
     Client with IP address [('127.0.0.1', 41252)] is connected
    ```
-4. Second, run the client by commanding **python3 FTP_Client.py <your system's IP address> <your corresponding server's port number>** on another command prompt.
+4. Second, run the client by commanding **python3 FTP_Client.py {your system's IP address} {your corresponding server's port number}** on another command prompt.
    ```
    # For example:
    python3 FTP_Client.py 127.0.1.1 12345